ColinBdn/asura2html/README.md

 ## Usage

-Install the Python modules by running `setup.bat` (on windows only) or by running `pip install -r requirements.txt`
+Install the Python modules by running `setup.bat` (windows only) or by running `pip install -r requirements.txt`

 Run the python file like this: